Learn how to make these best fermented pickles with step by step instructions. These cucumbers are pickled in brine with garlic and dill.

 The other type is pickling cucumbers and other vegetables in brine for the winter.
 Both methods are quite similar.

-However, the summer cucumbers are lacto-fermenting outside, in the sun, which takes only few days, while the ones preserved for the winter will ferment slower, in a cooler place.
+However, the summer cucumbers are lacto-fermenting outside, in the sun, which takes only a few days, while the ones preserved for the winter will ferment slower, in a cooler place.

 How Romanians use all kinds of vegetables from the garden to pickle before the winter comes: